qazbnm456/tsaotun/README.md

                 return self.settings[self.name]
         ```

-- **If you want auto-complete feature, you could use [bash completion for dokcer](completion/dokcer), taken and modified from docker one, or configure [argcomplete](https://github.com/kislyuk/argcomplete).**
+- **If you want auto-complete feature, you could use [bash completion for tsaotun](completion/tsaotun), taken and modified from docker one, or configure [argcomplete](https://github.com/kislyuk/argcomplete).**

 <a name="feature"></a>
 ## Feature

-- You can run any command docker can run on dokcer.
+- You can run any command docker can run on tsaotun.
 - It's written in Python with love of docker API, so you can tune it by yourself!
 - It means you can have your own implementation of docker command line tool. :smirk: